iansargent/Data-Exploration-Tool-in-Python/README.md

 ## Credits

-- Created by Ian Sargent
+- Developed by Ian Sargent and Fitzwilliam Keenan-Koch
-- Developed under the Open Research Community Accelerator (ORCA)
+- Created under the Open Research Community Accelerator (ORCA)
 - Built using Streamlit and Python

 ---

-### Enjoy & Have Fun Exploring!